abode.

 For High-Income Earners

 If your MAGI exceeds $150,000, the $25,000 allowance provides no benefit.
-High earners need the STR tax loophole or REPS to convert rental losses into active deductions.
+High earners need the <a href="/str-tax-loophole">STR tax loophole</a> or <a href="/learn/real-estate-professional-status-complete-guide">REPS</a> to convert rental losses into active deductions.

 The Allowance in Practice